 - In reaction to this case, in March 2016, the EU launched a call for proposals to support responsible governance of land tenure through promoting the Voluntary Guidelines on the Responsible Governance of Tenure (VGGT).
 With this programme the EU seeks to support Cameroonian stakeholders to address the challenges of land use planning and land governance in respect of community rights.

 - The Herakles Farms case highlighted the security challenges for individuals and communities affected by projects that they oppose.
 Nasako Besingi, a local community leader winner of several international awards for his peaceful protests against SGSOC palm oil project, was sued by the company and convicted for defamation and propagation of false publications.
 This issue was brought by civil society organisations in the VPA process.
-The need to improve the protection of human and environmental rights defenders such as Nasako motivated the EU to fund a three-year project ‘Verdir le respect des droits de l’Homme dans le Bassin du Congo’ (Greening the respect for human rights in the Congo Basin).
+The need to improve the protection of human and environmental rights defenders such as Nasako motivated the EU to fund a three-year project 'Greening the respect for human rights in the Congo Basin' (Verdir le respect des droits de l’Homme dans le Bassin du Congo).
 This project provides support, including legal assistance, to human rights defenders in the Congo Basin, including Cameroon.